ShamylZakariya/Platformer/NOTES.md

 TODO:
     - Character can be refactored into an Entity impl.
     - implement kickback from contact with spikes, etc
+    - missing animated background.
+Can make an alternate bg layer with just the flickering fire tiles and show/hide on a timer
     - Simplify

 BUGS: